juanvallejo/JSON-server/actions/README.md

 Interoperability Actions
 ========================

-Pretty much based on the Test case module.
+Pretty much based on the Action case module.
 Allows actions to be defined to tell the server to perform certain tasks with the modules defined.

 ###Running these actions